euwbah/musescore-xen-tuner/README.md

 - `C4: 440 * Math.pow(2, -17/22)` will set the written note C4 to sound at 17 steps of 22edo below A4=440.

 > [!TIP]
-> You can also not specify a frequency (e.g. `C4:`).
-This will only change the relative tuning note while preserving the same tuning, which is useful if you're making use of [just intonation ratios on notes](#2-fingerings-to-denote-ji-intervals) or want the [Display Cents/Steps](#8-display-steps--display-cents) plugins to use a different reference note as the root note (`1/1`, step 0).
+> If only the reference note is specified without frequency (e.g. `C4:`), only the relative tuning note (the first nominal) will change while the frequency of all notes remain unchanged, which is useful if you're making use of [just intonation ratios on notes](#2-fingerings-to-denote-ji-intervals) or want the [Display Cents/Steps](#8-display-steps--display-cents) plugins to use a different reference note as the root note (`1/1`, step 0).
 >
+> When changing the reference note, **key signature annotations also have to be updated since the order of nominals will be changed**.
+>
-> In non-octave tunings with less/more than 7 nominals, the reference note refers to the note as it appears in musescore in the usual 12edo, which all other nominals will be calculated relative to.
+> In non-octave tunings with less/more than 7 nominals, the reference note refers to the note as it appears on the staff in the usual 12edo, and all other nominals will be calculated relative to it.

 > [!WARNING]
-> You cannot use an accidental in the reference pitch's note.
+> You cannot use an accidental in the reference note.
+It must be a plain nominal without accidental.

 <details>
 <summary>
 🟠 <b>Advanced feature:</b> when you change the MIDI reference pitch, the plugin will preserve the mode of the <a href="#nominals--equave">nominals</a>, but you can override the starting note of the nominals by prefixing a `!`, e.g. `!C4: 263`.<br>
 </summary>

-🟡 **E.g.** Let's say [the tuning config declares](#simple-example) `A4: 440` and nominals according the "white keys" (A aeolian mode ABCDEFG).
+**E.g.** Let's say [the tuning config declares](#simple-example) `A4: 440` and nominals according the "white keys" (A aeolian mode ABCDEFG).
 If we change the reference pitch to `C4: 256`, it will still preserve the nominal's mode such that ABCDEFG will be LsLLsLL (W-H-W-W-H-W-W), preserving the 'white keys'

 However, if we use `!C4: 256`, it will override the starting note of the nominals to C, and the nominals will be CDEFGABC (W-H-W-W-H-W-W), which means the written 'white keys' now sound like C minor.

-This is rarely ever useful though, and only provided as an advanced feature for esoteric notation systems/notating changing alternate clefs.
+This is rarely ever useful though, and only provided as an advanced feature for esoteric notation systems/alternate clefs.

-🔴 **If you intended to use a custom key signature, declare a [key signature](#how-to-key-signatures) instead.**
 </details>

 ### 7. Implement your own tunings/notation systems!